TEDx Talks

 -

-to take it’s spot in mainstream media.
-His talk will celebrate the work of researchers from all over the world, and try to make science more accessible to everybody.
 This talk was given at a TEDx event using the TED conference format but independently organized by a local community.
 Learn more at https://www.ted.com/tedx -